AppifySheets/doks-gh-pages/content/docs/prologue/quick-start.md

 ---
 title: "Our Projects"
 description: "One page summary of how to start a new Doks project."
-lead: "One page summary of how to start a new Doks project."
+lead: "Here are the examples of some of our recent accomplishments."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false